dslavov23/event_planner/README.md

 # study_buddy

-Event Planner is a simple Django web project for planning your events.
+Event Planner is a simple Django web application for planning your events.

 Users can register and login.
 They can post comments, delete their comments, add events to their profile and delete them.